-To help avoid injury, stay clear of windows or mirrors than can shatter, cupboards (especially in the kitchen) where objects can fall out, doorways, since they can slam shut on you, and near any objects that can fall on you.
+Once the earthquake ends, it’s important to check yourself and others for any injuries or signs of shock.
+Make sure to also check your home and the surrounding area for any damage.
+To help avoid injury, stay clear of windows or mirrors that can shatter, cupboards (especially in the kitchen) where objects can fall out, doorways, since they can slam shut on you, and near any objects that can fall on you.
 The kitchen can be an especially dangerous area with fridge doors opening and where sharp utensils can be thrown about.
-For a more comprehensive list, it is recommended that you visit your local city website where they also provide handy check lists and tips on making sure your home is ‘earthquake ready’.
+If your home has gas lines, watch for the smell of rotten eggs that could indicate a gas leak.

 While most towns and cities have well established emergency preparedness plans, the reality is that these aid agencies may not be able to reach you right away.
-In fact it can take several days and even when they do arrive; it is unlikely that you will have water, electricity or adequate food for a much longer period of time.
-Preparing for any natural disaster needs to include adequate provisions of food and water to last for at least a week and longer if possible.
+In fact it can take several days and even when they do arrive, they are unlikely to have supplies and electricity for everyone.
+Emergency preparedness is a personal responsibility, after all.

 Earthquakes can cause fires, power outages, and floods, along with damaging buildings and infrastructure directly.
 In many situations, it is not safe to re-enter a home after a major earthquake, making it dangerous to go in and gather crucial supplies or essentials.
 Because of this, it is recommended that every household keeps enough supplies on hand to be self-sufficient for at least a week in case of an emergency.